nathanjtaylor/Nathan-Portfolio/projects.md

 ### Sports Data Management System
 I developed a script to integrate a Google Form with Google Sheets for a Fantasy Football Manager, streamlining the process of managing their tournament.
 I worked closely with the manager to understand their specific needs and researched the most efficient solution to ensure a seamless experience for both participants and the manager.
 The final solution was well-received, with participants praising the simplicity of the form and the manager noting the significant time saved in organizing and tracking the tournament.

-### MSU Hollander Makerspace Assessment Capabilites
-I was a part of a group that worked to add assessment capabilities to the Makerspace's website.
-This would allow them to better understand how their services were being used.
-This opportunity came about from the Information Technology minor, specifically a semester long project in the capstone class.
-In the end, the clients were impressed with our work which is currently being implemented onto the website.

-{% see_more_button "/projects/hollander/" %}

-### Spotify Unwrapped

-{% see_more_button "/projects/unwrapped/" %}

 ## User Experience